There is a difference between the traditional IRA vs Self-Directed IRA, and it may be greater than you think.

-In the case of a “truly” Self Directed IRA LLC with “checkbook control”, a limited liability company (“LLC”) is established that is owned by the IRA account and managed by the IRA account holder.
+In the case of a “truly” Self-Directed IRA LLC with “checkbook control”, a limited liability company (“LLC”) is established that is owned by the IRA account and managed by the account holder.
 The IRA Holder’s IRA funds are then transferred by the Custodian to the LLC’s bank account providing the IRA holder with a “truly” Self Directed IRA LLC.

-When you establish a truly Self-Directed IRA LLC. you receive complete control over your IRA funds.
+When you establish a true Self-Directed IRA LLC, you receive complete control over your IRA funds.
 You no longer need each investment to be approved by the custodian of your account, as you will work with a passive custodian.
 A passive custodian does not approve investments or offer investment advice.